 Public transport in Cincinnati

-For those using public transport in Cincinnati, the most common way of getting around is by bus.
+The bus is the most common way of getting around for those using public transport in Cincinnati, and is the commute of choice for about 20 percent of the city’s workforce.
 The Greater Cincinnati region is served by two separate bus services, one on either side of the Ohio River.
 Southwest Ohio Regional Transit Authority (SORTA) is on the Ohio side, whereas Transit Authority of Northern Kentucky (TANK) services the Kentucky side.

-There is a single streetcar line in operation in Cincinnati, known as the Cincinnati Bell Connector, which runs in a loop from Downtown to Over-the-Rhine.
-Future expansions have been proposed but no concrete plans have been put into place.
+There is a single streetcar line in operation in Cincinnati, known as the Cincinnati Bell Connector, which runs in a loop from Downtown to Over-the-Rhine, with five streetcars traversing the 18 stops.
+The streetcar system is free for all passengers.
+Future expansions have been proposed, but no concrete plans have been implemented.

 Taxis in Cincinnati

-Taxis are available in Cincinnati, although they may not be as widespread as in other larger US cities.
-It is usually possible to flag one from the street, but it’s recommended to rather phone and book a taxi ahead of time.
+Although they may not be as widespread as in other larger US cities, taxis are available in Cincinnati.
+It’s usually possible to flag one from the street, but it’s recommended instead to phone and book a taxi ahead of time.

-Ride-hailing services such as Uber and Lyft are also available in the city and are a good alternative to regular taxis.
+Ride-hailing services such as Uber and Lyft are also available in the city and are often preferred to regular taxis for their convenience.

 Driving in Cincinnati

-Expats are likely to find that a car is a necessity in Cincinnati as the public transport system is not as well-developed as most other metropolitan areas.
-While fuel costs in the USA are reasonable, the cost of driving a vehicle can become expensive depending on location, distance travelled and how frequently a person drives.
+New arrivals will likely find a car necessary in Cincinnati, as the public transport system is not as well-developed as in many other metropolitan areas.
+While fuel costs in the US are reasonable, driving a vehicle can become expensive depending on location, distance travelled and how frequently a person drives.

-Expats who already have a driver’s licence from their home country are usually permitted to drive in the USA, as long as their driver’s licence remains valid.
-It is also recommended, but not necessary, to obtain an international driver’s permit (IDP) in one's home country prior to departure.
-Even for those that don’t end up using it, the IDP makes renting a car easier and can also act as a secondary form of identification in some cases.
+Expats with a driving licence from their home country are typically permitted to drive in the US as long as their driving licence remains valid.
+It’s also recommended, but not necessary, to obtain an international driver’s permit (IDP) in one’s home country before departure.
+Even for those who don’t end up using it, the IDP makes renting a car easier and can also act as a secondary form of identification in some cases.

 Walking in Cincinnati

-Cincinnati is home to acres of parklands and beautiful scenery, making walking around Cincinnati a popular activity.
-Due to the city's hilly landscape, walking is largely recreational, although the Steps of Cincinnati (400 sets of stairs throughout the city) are helpful if getting around on foot is a must.
+Cincinnati is home to acres of parklands and beautiful scenery, making walking around the city a popular activity.
+Due to the city’s hilly landscape, walking is mainly recreational, although the Steps of Cincinnati (400 sets of stairs throughout the city) are helpful if getting around on foot is a must.

 ►For recommended neighbourhoods, see Areas and Suburbs in Cincinnati